 1 – Initial Conversation

-We start by listening to our clients’ needs in order to understand them from all perspectives (Ex. custom house or cottage design, home addition or alteration design etc.*).
+We start by listening to our clients’ needs in order to understand them from all perspectives (Ex. new building design, addition or alteration design etc.*).

 2 – Schematic Design Phase

 Once these needs have been identified we propose numerous solutions which are critiqued both by us and the clients for appropriateness to solving their needs (Ex.
 More space can be obtained by finishing the existing basement or first underpinning the basement and then finishing it or adding space to the house by way of some addition or building a completely new house etc.*).

 The appropriateness of each solution is assessed against all applicable parameters such as eco-friendliness, budget, schedule, durability, comfort, efficiency (Ex.
 The budget only allows for the basement to be finished and not for any of the other options*).
 Once we narrow down an acceptable solution with the clients, we propose strategies or options for their realization within the agreed parameters (Ex.
 The finished basement will contain a bedroom, bathroom, mechanical room, laundry, storage space and a family room but how these spaces are configured has many possible arrangements*).

 Note* Examples used were chosen from a small scale residential setting to ensure subject acquaintance since most individuals will associate with a house.

 3 – Design Development Phase

 When the design options are wrapped up into a final option with the clients’ approval we proceed to develop that design.
 At this point we may involve other consultants who specialize in their respective fields.
-These may include civil, structural, mechanical, plumbing and/or electrical engineers to name a few.
+These may include civil, structural, mechanical, plumbing and/or electrical designers/ consultants to name a few.
 We work as a team to coordinate all the different elements involved in preparing the project design to meet various regulations such as planning, zoning, conservation, transportation and/ or building.

 4 – Permits and Approvals